mattupstate/nextjs-pipeline-example/README.md

 Next.js application source code is located in the `src` folder and WebdriverIO end-to-end test source code is located in the `e2e` folder.
 This is not the conventional, default structure for a Next.js application.
 I prefer this structure for the isolation is affords between the two source sets.
 The `scripts` section in `package.json` have been adjusted to account for this separation.

+### WebdriverIO Usage

+I chose WebDriverIO to implement the end-to-end tests because it seems to offer the most flexibility compared to other tools in the space.
+I've provided two configuration files.
+One for local development and one for the CI context.
+The local configuration is designed for faster feedback.
+It runs the Next.js server programatically to manage the lifecycle of the server while running the tests.
+I recognize that there is likely a slight difference in this approach relative to the configuration used for the CI context, which uses a statically exported version of the Next.js application.

 ### Docker Usage

 I've purposely not used the `--rm` flag for `docker run` commands.
 Leaving containers around after executing commands can be helpful when debugging.
 It also affords me the ability to copy resources out of a stopped container to the host.